-The student will contact the direct supervising preceptor and resident/intern/rotation or section head and the Clerkship Director in charge to report his/her absenteeism on the first day of being absent.
+The student shall contact the direct supervising preceptor and resident/intern/rotation or section head and the Clerkship Director in charge to report his/her absenteeism on the first day of being absent.
 He/she should indicate the nature of the unexpected illness or emergency.
-The Office of Student Affairs must be notified of all absences by telephone (813-974-2068) or via e-mail (kzwygart@health.usf.edu).
-It will be the prerogative of the Clerkship Director, following consultation with the student, to excuse the absence or request additional information about the absence.
+The Office of Student Affairs must be notified of all absences by telephone (813-974-2068) or via e-mail.
+It shall be the prerogative of the Clerkship Director, following consultation with the student, to excuse the absence or request additional information about the absence.
 This may include requesting a physician's note or an explanation of the absence in detail.
-The Absence Report form will be completed by the student and forwarded to the Office of Student Affairs and copied to the Clerkship Director and clerkship coordinator.
+The Absence Report form shall be completed by the student and forwarded to the Clerkship Director and clerkship coordinator and copied to the Office of Student Affairs.